 The entire area is also important to the Nez Perce Tribe.
 Joseph Creek is named for Chief Joseph, the iconic leader of the Wallowa band of the Nez Perce, which used the Joseph Creek canyon as a travel corridor.

-WRC purchased the property in March, and we are now working to transfer the lands to the Wallowa-Whitman National Forest to ensure they remain permanently intact for the benefit of fish and wildlife.
+WRC purchased the property in March 2021, and transferred the lands to the Wallowa-Whitman National Forest in May 2022 to ensure they remain permanently intact for the benefit of fish and wildlife.

-Our efforts will also guarantee continued public access to major portions of the Wallowa Valley Ranger District and Hells Canyon National Recreation Area.
+Our efforts guarantee continued public access to major portions of the Wallowa Valley Ranger District and Hells Canyon National Recreation Area.
 Forest Service Road 4620 crosses part of the property and provides the primary access to four established campgrounds, several dispersed campgrounds, over 15 trails and a popular overlook.
-Conveying these lands to the U.S. Forest Service will ensure this cherished access point stays permanently open to all.
+Conveying these lands to the U.S. Forest Service ensures this cherished access point stays permanently open to all.

-WRC plans to convey the property to the national forest in late 2021.
-Once that happens, the steelhead spawning habitat in Elk and Crow creeks, along with the property’s rich wildlife habitat and public access opportunities, will be protected in perpetuity.
+Now that WRC has conveyed the property to the national forest, the steelhead spawning habitat in Elk and Crow creeks, along with the property’s rich wildlife habitat and public access opportunities, will be protected in perpetuity.